 8 – Maguro Spot

-I like to get the Tuna Bowl with brown rice, green onions, and rainbow sauce—a mix of teriyaki and spicy mayo.
-The combination of fresh ahi tuna and creamy, salty sauce makes this one of the better spots in Waikiki for poke bowls.
+I always order the Tuna Bowl with brown rice, green onions, and Rainbow Sauce.
+The Rainbow Sauce is a mix of teriyaki and spicy mayo.
+The combination of the fresh, cold fish and the creamy, savory sauce makes this one of the best bowls in Waikiki.

 Maguro Spot